E1337Kat/vs_code_rspec_opener/README.md

 ## Known Issues

-* Only the `app/` folder specs are considered
+* ~~Only the `app/` folder specs are considered~~
-* Really only supports rails with rspec with standard structure.
+* Really only supports rails with rspec and test with standard structure.
+* The commands implement some odd language from legacy code.
+* Opening tests for lib source files can take some time to actually open sometimes.
+* I have noticed that after VS Code is first booted up, you can't open the test file for a source file... you have to open the source file for a test file first... seems silly, but I'm not entirely sure how to fix this at this point in time.

 ## Release Notes

-It was released. :3
+### 0.2.0

+* Added ability to work with structure that uses 'test' rather than 'spec' naming convention.
+* Added ability to open test files for a given file in the app folder.
+* Cleaned up accusatory language when users made mistakes.
+* Added support for lib folder and it's specs.
+* Did _not_ update the readme for about a month after release.
+* Meowed at my cat because he is cute and meowing at me first.

 ### 0.0.1